BirdeeHub/i3autoXrandrMemory/README.md

 monWkspcCycle.sh is less complex.
 When you trigger it, it moves the current workspace to the next active monitor output

-Usage information for both scripts are inside the scripts.
+Usage information and instructions for both scripts are inside the scripts.